 UnderRecourse factoring, the lender would have the right to collect payment from you, if the buyer doesn’t pay within a reasonable time after its due date.
 This creates a problem since you would have had already spent the money on furthering the business.

 Non-recourse factoring is when the lender would take the risk of non-payment of invoices.
 In such an option, even if your customer doesn’t pay the invoice on time, your business won’t be on the hook for it.
-However, the lender would be charging higher discount at the time of payment, creating a new cash flow problem.
+However, the lender would be charging a higher discount at the time of payment, creating a new cash flow problem.

 Some institutions offer partial recourse agreements.